rp-rs/rp-hal/boards/rp-pico-w/README.md

 # [rp-pico-w] - Board Support for the [Raspberry Pi Pico] W

-You should include this crate if you are writing code that you want to run on a [Raspberry Pi Pico] - the original launch PCB for the RP2040 chip.
+You should include this crate if you are writing code that you want to run on a [Raspberry Pi Pico] W - the Wifi enabled version of the [Raspberry Pi Pico].

-This crate includes the [rp2040-hal], but also configures each pin of the RP2040 chip according to how it is connected up on the Pico.
+This crate includes the [rp2040-hal], but also configures each pin of the RP2040 chip according to how it is connected up on the Pico W.

+**NOTE**: This is work in progress.
+Wifi access is not yet implemented.

 [Raspberry Pi Pico]: https://www.raspberrypi.org/products/raspberry-pi-pico/
 [rp-pico-w]: https://github.com/rp-rs/rp-hal/tree/main/boards/rp-pico-w